Q: When is my current bill due?

 A: If you have not received your tax bill by the middle of October, please print one from the tax inquiry tab on our website or contact our office and a duplicate bill will be sent to you promptly.
 Our phone number is 270-842-1633

-Q: I received a letter stating my bill was sent to my mortgage company.
+Q: I received a statement on my tax bill saying my bill was sent to my mortgage company.
 Do I have to pay this?

-A: If you have received this information letter, it indicates a mortgage company has requested to receive the original copy of your tax bill.
-If you no longer have an arrangement with your mortgage company to pay your property taxes, please contact our office so that we may send you a duplicate bill.
+A: This notification on your tax bill indicates a mortgage company has requested to receive a copy of your tax bill.
 If you're unsure if your mortgage company will be paying your taxes, you should contact your mortgage company immediately.

 Q: Where and how may I make a payment?

 A: The preferred method of payment is to mail a check or money order to:

 Warren County Sheriff's Office